-(i) Section 39 provides for refund of penalty, whereas Section 45 confers powers to refund even duties where they have been paid in excess.

-- (ii) The Collector's power to refund penalty is restricted only to two cases mentioned in Section 39(3) but the powers under Section 45 are not subject to any such limitation. - (iii) Section 39 does not lay down any time limit for the Collector to exercise his powers to refund, but in the case of Section 45 there is a time limit. - (iv) The power under Section 45 is to be exercised only when an application is made by a party, whereas under Section 39 it is routine function of the Collector.
+Powers of the Collector under section 39 Powers of Controlling Revenue Authority under section 45 Refund of penalty only.
+Refund of Penalties and dutieswhere they have been paid in excess.
+Power to refund penalty is restricted only to two cases mentioned in Section 39.
+Powers under Section 45 are not subject to any such limitation.
+There is no time limit for the Collector to exercise his powers to refund.
+Section 45 provides for the time limits.
+The power under Section 39 is routine function of the Collector.
+The power under Section 45 is to be exercised only when an application is made by a party The collector may also use his discretion.
 The power under Section 45 is a purely discretionary one and the Chief Controlling Revenue Authority cannot be compelled to exercise his power by any further proceedings.